cakravue/sikhliterature/web/docs/panth-prakash/volume-1/episode-13.md

 # Panth Prakash, Episode 13

+**Questions:** 1.
+What was Murray's question, and Rattan Singh's reply?

 ## The sakhi of the tenth Patshah is written
 ### (sikh ubāran dushat saṅghāran: to save the Sikhs and destroy the wicked)